Land value tax: Hong Kong

 Government rent in Hong Kong, formerly the crown rent, is levied in addition to rates.
 Properties located in the New Territories (including New Kowloon) or located in the rest of the territory and whose land grant was recorded after 27 May 1985, pay 3% of the rateable rental value.
 Hong Kong is unique in a way because the government owns virtually all the land and allows for long term leases which is how they make their income off property.
 Hong Kong levies a property tax known as "rates," which is a tax on the occupation of property or payable by the owner of unoccupied property.
 This is calculated as a percentage of the property's estimated rental value, assessed quarterly.

 Hungary

 Municipal governments in Hungary levy an LVT based on the area or the land's adjusted market value.
 The maximum rate is 3% of the adjusted market value.

 Kenya

 Kenya's LVT history dates to at least 1972, shortly after it achieved independence.
-Local governments must tax land value but are required to seek approval from the central government for rates that exceed 4 percent.
+Local governments must tax land value, but must seek approval from the central government for rates exceeding 4 percent.
 Buildings were not taxed in Kenya as of 2000.
 The central government is legally required to pay municipalities for the value of land it occupies.
 Kelly claimed that possibly as a result of this land reform, Kenya became the only stable country in its region.
 As of late 2014, the city of Nairobi still taxed only land values, although a tax on improvements had been proposed.